skellis46/embodied-camera/embodied-camera-application-proposal.md

 regarding last two questions to think through:

 >I don’t think you have addressed these?
 You start by saying that’ our physical and psychological well-being is compromised by overuse of smartphones’  which suggests that is the focus of the enquiry – (a) why the research needs to happen and (b) is the problem the research aims to solve.
 But I don’t think that you take that up again in the design and questions? - CW

+#### Research Aim

+Human bodies are predisposed for movement, while smartphones demand attention through chronic stillness. _Moving Camera Bodies_ aims to re-configure this paradox by expanding the possibilities of the human-smartphone experience.
+That is, by examining a) how human movement and stillness is shaped by smartphones; and b) how our bodies might help re-imagine the habitual use of smartphones.

+#### research questions

+1. _Feeling:_ How does it feel in our bodies -- somatically -- to use a smartphone?
+2. _Limits and affordances:_ How are movements, postures, gestures and physical experiences limited or facilitated by smartphones?
+What types of experiences are generated when the smartphone and its camera are consciously used to inform, disrupt and complicate the corporeal-sensorial possibilities of the body?
+3. _Adaptation and generation:_ How can movement and somatic practices be adapted and used to generate novel or alternate bodily patterns or habits in relationship to the smartphone?
+4. _Non-visual senses:_ The smartphone is both camera (lens) and mirror.
+We see ourselves and others through and in it.
+How might this dominant and physically limited way of _seeing_ be adapted and reconfigured through somatic practices that privilege non-visual senses?

 ### why the Leverhulme Trust?